 - ii. the date and time when the incident was identified; - iii. system(s) impacted by the incident; - iv. the manner in which it was identified; - v. any initial mitigation actions and/or planned next steps; - vi. brief description of how information is being communicated to Marketplace participants and other stakeholders; - vii. if known, the anticipated duration of the incident and the potential impact to the Marketplace, its participants and/or the capital markets; and - viii. any other information specified in Schedule A that is applicable and available at the time of the initial notification. - b.
 Follow-up Notification(s) - i.
 A Marketplace should provide timely updates respect to changes in: - 1. the system(s) impacted by the incident; - 2. the impact to the Marketplace, its participants and/or the capital markets, and; - 3. the anticipated duration of the incident. - ii.
-If a Marketplace determines that, having followed its internal processes, it will not resume service for an extended period of time or, in any event, will not resume service by the end of the day on which the incident first occurred, the marketplace should notify the regulator and, if applicable, its regulation services provider prior to notifying marketplace participants of that determination. - iii.
-A Marketplace should provide the regulator with a detailed incident report by email as soon as practicable.
+If a Marketplace determines that, having followed its internal processes, it will not resume service for an extended period of time or, in any event, will not resume service by the end of the day on which the incident first occurred, the marketplace should notify the regulator or, in Québec, the securities regulatory authority and, if applicable, its regulation services provider prior to notifying marketplace participants of that determination. - iii.
+A Marketplace should provide the regulator or, in Québec, the securities regulatory authority with a detailed incident report by email as soon as practicable.
 We expect a Marketplace to provide a detailed incident report no later than 5 business days following the discovery of the incident.
-The report should include all the information described in Schedule A that is applicable and known to the Marketplace at that time and not already provided to the regulator in the initial notification. - iv.
-If the underlying cause of the incident has not been identified and adequately remediated by the time the follow-up notification is provided, we expect the Marketplace to provide daily updates on progress until the incident has been fully resolved. - c.
-Notification of Resumption of Service d.
+The report should include all the information described in Schedule A that is applicable and known to the Marketplace at that time and not already provided to the regulator or, in Québec, the securities regulatory authority in the initial notification. - iv.
+If the underlying cause of the incident has not been identified and adequately remediated by the time the follow-up notification is provided, we expect the Marketplace to provide daily updates on progress until the incident has been fully resolved.

+c.
+Notification of Resumption of Service

+Immediate notification of resumption of service should be provided orally or in writing to the regulator or, in Québec, the securities regulatory authority and, if applicable, the marketplace's RSP, on resumption of normal service and should consist of:

+- i. the date and time of resumption of service; - ii. changes in services available; and

+- iii. a brief description of outstanding issues. - d.
 Post Mortem Report

-Immediate notification of resumption of service should be provided orally or in writing to the regulator and, if applicable, the marketplace's RSP, on resumption of normal service and should consist of:

-- i. the date and time of resumption of service; - ii. changes in services available; and - iii. a brief description of outstanding issues.